cemkeylan/kiss-hook/README.md

 If you don't want to put this script to the hook directory, you can set the environment variable `$KISS_HOOK_DIR` pointing to that directory.

+Same applies for the `cpt-hook` file and the hook variables.

 Setting up hooks
 ----------------